canonical/cloud-init/doc/rtd/tutorial/qemu.rst

 webserver.
 This workflow is suitable for developing and testing ``cloud-init`` configurations prior to cloud deployments.

-Launch a virtual machine with our user data
+Launch a virtual machine with our user-data
 ===========================================

 Switch back to your original terminal, and run the following command so we can